Cinnamon Vs Cassia

 If that information isn't accessible, purchase small bottles as needed and replenish only when you're nearly out; cinnamon should be consumed, not saved.

 Cinnamon stays flavorful longer when treated right.
 Whole sticks keep their punch for 2–3 years in airtight jars away from heat/light.
-Ground cinnamon (aka cinnamon powder) fades faster—use within 6–12 months, as its surface area exposes it to air and flavor loss (USDA).
+Ground cinnamon (also known as cinnamon powder) has a shorter shelf life—use it within 6–12 months, as its surface area exposes it to air, leading to flavor loss (USDA).

 For both, skip storing near the stove or sunny windowsills.
 Pro tip: Label containers with purchase dates.
 If your cinnamon powder smells dusty or weak, it’s time to refresh.